robotframework/robotframework-RFCP-syllabus/basics.md

 ### Importing

 Test libraries are typically imported in the `Library` settings.
-There exists also `Import Library` keyword which can be also used.
+An `Import Library` keyword also exists for use.
-Libraries can be imported also with specified arguments.
+Libraries can be imported with specified arguments also.
 [[User Guide Importing libraries][UG Importing libraries]]

 #### By name

-Importing libraries using its name is the most common way.
-In this approach Robot Framework tries to find the class or module implementing the library from the Python module search path.
+Importing a library using its name is the most common way to import.
+In this approach, Robot Framework tries to find the class or module implementing the library from the Python module search path.
 [[User Guide: Using library name][UG Using library name]]

 #### By path

-Using a path to the library is an another mechanism.
-This path is considered relative to the directory where current input data file is situated similarly as paths to resource and variable files.
-The main advance of the this approach us that there is no need to configure the module search path.
+Using a path to the library is an another mechanism to import.
+This path is considered relative to the directory where current file is situated, similarly as paths to resource and variable files.
+The main advantage of the this approach is there being no need to configure the module search path.
 Path can be either relative or absolute.
 [[User Guide: Using physical path to library][UG Using physical path to library]]